 Many participants of the exercise noted that the implementation in the system of such features as:

-- organization of multi-user access from different workstations to the commander's file of the graphic environment;
+- organization of multi-user access from various workstations to the commander's file of graphic settings;

 - the ability to quickly scale the environment and link it to the displayed scale of the topographic base;